-Furthermore, research by Verizon Wireless in their 2017 Data Breach Investigation Report shows that the public sector reported the most cyber security incidents, and the third most confirmed data breach incidents, of any industry in 2016.
-A 2017 study by the Ponemon Institute, a research center that focuses on privacy, data protection and information security policy, found that governments pay an average of \$110 per record lost in a data breach.
+Furthermore, research by Verizon Wireless in their 2017 and 2018 Data Breach Investigation Report shows that the public sector reported the most cyber security incidents.
+A 2017 study by the Ponemon Institute found that governments pay an average of \$110 per record lost in a data breach.

-To help Washington's local governments protect their Information Technology (IT) systems, we are offering them the opportunity to participate in a performance audit designed to assess whether there are opportunities to improve the security of their IT systems.
+To help Washington's local governments protect their Information Technology (IT) systems, we are offering them the opportunity to participate in a performance audit designed to assess whether there are opportunities to improve their IT systems.

-The Spokane Housing Authority chose to participate in this audit.
+The City of Battle Ground chose to participate in this audit.